-INTEREST RATE.
-LIBOR plus .75% for initial \$20,000,000.00 increasing to LIBOR plus 1.25% for remaining \$30,000,000.00.
+INTEREST RATE..
+LIBOR plus 1.25% for initial \$20,000,000.00 increasing to LIBOR plus 1.75% for remaining \$30,000,000.00.

 SUCCESSOR INTERESTS.
-The terms of this Note shall be binding upon Borrower, successors and assigns, and shall inure to the benefit of Lender and its successors and assigns.
+The terms of this Note shall be binding upon Borrower, and upon Borrower's heirs, personal representatives, successors and assigns, and shall inure to the benefit of Lender and its successors and assigns.

 GENERAL PROVISIONS.
-This Note benefits Lender and its successors and assigns, and binds Borrower, successors and assigns.
+This Note benefits Lender and its successors and assigns, and binds Borrower and Borrower's heirs, successors, assigns, and representatives.
+If any part of this Note cannot be enforced, this fact will not affect the rest of the Note.
 Lender may delay or forgo enforcing any of its rights or remedies under this Note without losing them.
 Borrower and any other person who signs, guarantees or endorses this Note, to the extent allowed by law, waive presentment, demand for payment, and notice of dishonor.
 Upon any change in the terms of this Note, and unless otherwise expressly stated in writing, no party who signs this Note, whether as maker, guarantor, accommodation maker or endorser, shall be released from liability.
 All such parties agree that Lender may renew or extend (repeatedly and for any length of time) this loan or release any party or guarantor or collateral; or impair, fail to realize upon or perfect Lender's security interest in the collateral; and take any other action deemed necessary by Lender without the consent of or notice to anyone.
 All such parties also agree that Lender may modify this loan without the consent of or notice to anyone other than the party with whom the modification is made.